-The Irrigations Systems conform to the requirements of Governmental Accounting Standards Board (GASB) No. 14, The Financial Reporting Entity, on its stand-alone financial statements.
-GASB No. 14 establishes standards for defining and reporting on the financial reporting entity.
+The Irrigations Systems conform to the requirements of Governmental Accounting Standards Board (GASB) No. 39, Determining Whether Certain Organizations are Component Units, on its stand-alone financial statements.
+GASB No. 39 establishes standards for defining and reporting on the financial reporting entity.
 It also establishes standards for reporting participation in joint ventures.
-It applies to financial reporting by primary governments, governmental joint ventures, jointly governed organizations, and other stand-alone governments; and it applies to the separately issued financial statements of governmental component units.
+It applies to financial reporting by primary governments, and other stand-alone governments; and it applies to the separately issued financial statements of governmental component units.
 In addition, this Statement should be applied to governmental and nongovernmental component units when they are included in a governmental financial reporting entity.